aquasecurity/aqua-aws/cloudformation/aqua-ecs-fargate/README.md

 # Requirements

  - A VPC with at least 2 subnets
+ - A certificate via AWS Certificate Manager
  - From Aqua Security: your Aqua credentials (username and password) and CSP License Token

 # Before deployment